hightechu/hightechu-spring2019/week2/assignment2.md

 ![Group Assignment Acceptance](https://github.com/hightechu/hightechu-spring2019/blob/master/week2/images/group-example-4.png)

-4. If you didn't see that screen, or the creation takes too long, go to github.com/hightechu and you should be able to see your group project repository.
+4. If you didn't see that screen, or the assignment creation takes too long, go to github.com/hightechu and you should be able to see your group project repository.

+If not, these should be the correct links:

 * https://github.com/hightechu/hightechu-academy-project-aces-cohort-2
 * https://github.com/hightechu/hightechu-academy-project-twos-cohort-2